Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 ----

-Thank you very much for that insightful talk.
+Thank you very much ma'am for that insightful talk.
 ...
 ...
 ...